Joseph ii Holy Roman Emperor

 Joseph was made a member of the constituted state council (Staatsrat) and began to write a record that his mother could read.
 These papers contain the seeds of his subsequent policy and all the disasters that eventually overtook him.
 He was a friend of religious tolerance, anxious to reduce the power of the Church, relieve the peasantry from feudal burdens, and remove restrictions on commerce and knowledge.
 In this, he was no different from Frederick, or his own brother and successor Leopold II, all enlightened rulers of the 18th century.
 He tried to free serfs, but it didn’t last after his death.

 Where Joseph differed from the great rulers of today, and where he resembled the Jacobins, was in the intensity of his belief in the power of the state when ruled by reason.
 As an absolutist leader, however, he was also convinced of his right to speak for the state uncontrolled by law, and of the sensitivity of his own government.
-He had also inherited from his mother the belief of the House of Austria in its “August” quality and its claim to acquire whatever it deemed desirable for its power or profit.
+He had also inherited from his mother the belief of the House of Austria in its “august” quality and its claim to acquire whatever it deemed desirable for its power or profit.
 He was unable to comprehend that his philosophical plans for the molding of humanity could meet with forgivable opposition.
-Joseph has been documented by contemporaries as impressive, but not necessarily likeable.
-In 1760, his arranged wife, the well educated Isabelle of Parma, was handed over to him.
+Joseph has been documented by contemporaries as impressive, but not necessarily likable.
+In 1760, his arranged wife, the well-educated Isabelle of Parma, was handed over to him.
 Joseph seems to have been completely in love with her, but Isabella preferred the company of Joseph’s sister, Marie Christine of Austria.
 The emperor’s disproportionate character was evident to Frederick II of Prussia, who, after their first interview in 1769, described him as ambitious and capable of setting the world on fire.
 French minister Vergennes, who met Joseph while traveling incognito in 1777, deemed him “ambitious and despotic”.
 After his father’s death in 1765, he became emperor and was appointed co-regent by his mother in the Austrian dominions.
-As emperor he had little real power, and his mother had resolved that neither her husband nor her son would ever deprive her of sovereign control of her hereditary estates.
+As emperor, he had little real power, and his mother had resolved that neither her husband nor her son would ever deprive her of sovereign control of her hereditary estates.
 Joseph, by threatening to resign from his place as co-regent, could lead his mother to appease his aversion to religious tolerance.
-He could and did exert a great strain on her patience and temper, as in the case of the First Partition of Poland and the Bavarian War of 1778–1779, but in the last resort the Empress had the last word.
+He could and did exert a great strain on her patience and temper, as in the case of the First Partition of Poland and the Bavarian War of 1778–1779, but in the last resort, the Empress had the last word.
 Therefore, until his mother’s death in 1780, Joseph was never quite free to follow his own instincts.

 During these years Joseph traveled a lot.
 He met Frederick the Great privately in Neisse in 1769 (later painted in The Reunion of Frederick II and Joseph II at Neisse in 1769), and again in Mährisch-Neustadt in 1770; the two leaders got along well at the start.
 On the second occasion, he was accompanied by Count Kaunitz, whose conversation with Frederick can be said to be the starting point for the first partition of Poland.
 To this and any other measure that promised to expand the domains of his house, Joseph gave a warm approval.
 Thus, when Frederick fell seriously ill in 1775, Joseph assembled an army in Bohemia which, in the event of Frederick’s death, was to advance into Prussia and reclaim Silesia (a territory which Frederick had conquered from Maria Theresa during the War of Succession from Austria).
 However, Frederick recovered and subsequently became suspicious and suspicious of Joseph.
 Joseph was also eager to assert Austria’s claim to Bavaria on the death of Elector Maximilian Joseph in 1777.
 In April of that year he visited his sister the Queen of France, Marie Antoinette d ‘ Austria, traveling as “Count Falkenstein.”
 He was well received and greatly flattered by the encyclopedists, but his observations led him to predict the impending fall of the French monarchy, and he was not favorably impressed by the military or the French Navy.
 In 1778 he commanded the troops assembled to oppose Frederick, who supported the pretender rival in Bavaria.
 It was the Bavarian War of Succession.
 The real fighting was avoided by Frederick’s refusal to launch into a new war and by Marie-Thérèse’s determination to keep the peace.
 However, the war cost Joseph most of his influence over the other German princes, who were suspicious of his potential plans on their lands, and viewed Frederick as their protector.
 As the son of Francis I, Joseph succeeded him as titular duke of Lorraine and Bar, who had been handed over to France at his father’s marriage, and titular king of Jerusalem and duke of Calabria (as agent of the kingdom of Naples)